mondu-ai/bnpl-checkout-jtl5/README.md

 3. Configure the fields:
    * API Sandbox Mode: Select yes to point the plugin to the sandbox environment
    * Fill in API Secret
-   * Fill in Webhooks Secret
+   * Save configuration
+   * Click register webhooks button

 **Configure Payment Methods**